BananaSupreme/Willow/Docs/Voice_Recognition_Module_TODO.md

 Custom Datasets: For very specific command structures like "move to place X," sometimes researchers create their own datasets by recording commands in controlled environments.
 This allows for tailoring the dataset to the exact requirements of the project.

 These datasets can be used not on

-- Lets vectorize the conversion between short samples and floats